-- 14 Specifies a NIOS module (default .NLM)

-- 15 Specifies a CIOS CAD type module (default .NLM)

-- 16 Specifies a CIOS CLS type module (default .NLM)

-- 21 Reserved for Novell NICI usage

-- 22 Reserved for Novell NICI usage

-- 23 Reserved for Novell NICI usage

-- 24 Reserved for Novell NICI usage

-- 25 Reserved for Novell NICI usage

-- 26 Reserved for Novell NICI usage

-- 27 Reserved for Novell NICI usage

-- 28 Reserved for Novell NICI usage

-description is a textual description of the program being linked.

-For more information on NetWare executable file formats, see the chapter entitled "The NetWare O/S Executable File Format" on page 221.
+15 Specifies a CIOS CAD type module (default .NLM) 16 Specifies a CIOS CLS type module (default .NLM) 21 Reserved for Novell NICI usage 22 Reserved for Novell NICI usage 23 Reserved for Novell NICI usage 24 Reserved for Novell NICI usage 25 Reserved for Novell NICI usage 26 Reserved for Novell NICI usage 27 Reserved for Novell NICI usage 28 Reserved for Novell NICI usage description is a textual des scription of the program being linked.
+Vare executable file formats, see the chapter entitled "The Format" on page 199.
 QNX tells the Open Watcom Linker to generate a QNX executable file.

-If "FLAT" (short form "FL") is specified, a 32-bit flat executable file is generated.

-Under QNX, no file extension is added to the executable file name.

-Under other operating systems, the name of the executable file will have the extension "qnx".
-Note that this default extension can be overridden by using the "NAME" directive to name the executable file.

-For more information on QNX executable file formats, see the chapter entitled "The QNX Executable File Format" on page 241.
+If "FLAT" (sh ort form "FL") is s specified, a 32-bit flat executable file is generated.
+Under QNX, n o file extension is added to the executable file name. - hat this default e , the name of the executable file will have the extension xtension can be overridden by using the "NAME" directive rmation on QNX e Format" on pa executable file formats, see the chapter entitled "The QNX ge 215.
 ELF tells the Open Watcom Linker to generate an ELF format executable file.

-ELF format DLLs can also be created.

-For more information on ELF executable file formats, see the chapter entitled "The ELF Executable File Format" on page 217.

-If no "FORMAT" directive is specified, the executable file format will be selected for each of the following host systems in the way described.

-- DOS If 16-bit object files are encountered, a 16-bit DOS executable will be created.
-If 32-bit object files are encountered, a 32-bit DOS/4G executable will be created. - OS/2 If 16-bit object files are encountered, a 16-bit OS/2 executable will be created.
-If 32-bit object files are encountered, a 32-bit OS/2 executable will be created. - QNX If 16-bit object files are encountered, a 16-bit QNX executable will be created.
-If 32-bit object files are encountered, a 32-bit QNX executable will be created. - Windows NT If 16-bit object files are encountered, a 16-bit Windows executable will be created.
-If 32-bit object files are encountered, a 32-bit Win32 executable will be created. - Windows 95 If 16-bit object files are encountered, a 16-bit Windows executable will be created.
+ELF format D LLs can also be created. rmation on ELF e Format" on pa executable file formats, see the chapter entitled "The ELF ge 195.
+AT" directive is s in the way descri - ecutable file format will be selected for each of the following DOS - ntered, a 16-bit DOS executable will be created.
+If 32-bit 32-bit DOS/4G executable will be created.
+OS/2 • ntered, a 16-bit OS/2 executable will be created.
+If 32-bit 32 bit OS/2 executable will be created object files are encountered, a 32-bit OS/2 executable will be created.

+QNX If 16-bit object files are encountered, a 16-bit QNX executable will be created.
+If 32-bit object files are encountered, a 32-bit QNX executable will be created.
+Windows NT If 16-bit object files are encountered, a 16-bit Windows executable will be created.
+If 32-bit object files are encountered, a 32-bit Win32 executable will be created.
+Windows 95 If 16-bit object files are encountered, a 16-bit Windows executable will be created.
 If 32-bit object files are encountered, a 32-bit Win32 executable will be created.